marthinwurer/TournamentRecorder/README.md

 	$ screen -R

 to attatch to the screen session.
-Then restart the server.
-(Ctrl-C to stop it, ./run.sh to restart it).
-Then hit Ctrl-a then d to disconnect from the screen session.
+Then restart the server (Ctrl-C to stop it, ./run.sh to restart it).
+After the server has been restarted, hit Ctrl-a then d to disconnect from the screen session and leave the server running in the background.